Mexico eyes return of Formula One racing

 A plan to build a Formula One-ready track in the popular Caribbean beach resort of Cancun bombed about a decade ago.

-In April, a source told Reuters that Rupert Murdoch's News Corp was in early talks with Carlos Slim about forming a consortium to acquire control of Formula One.
+In April, a source told Reuters that Rupert Murdoch's News Corp (NWSA.O) was in early talks with Carlos Slim about forming a consortium to acquire control of Formula One.
+[ID:nN1932340]

 (Additional reporting by Tomas Sarmiento; Editing by Richard Chang)